uia4sap/ui5-chartjs/README.md

 Chart.js for OpenUI 5
 ===
 ## Description
-The goal of this poject is to create a UI5 library based on [Chart.js](https://www.chartjs.org/), which has the same model as Chart.js.
+The goal of this project is to create a UI5 library based on [Chart.js](https://www.chartjs.org/), which has the same model as Chart.js.

 The main reasons to make the model as same as Chart.js are: